elugiarto/app-local/README.md

     * *Has issues on Windows 7, install [librarian-puppet](https://github.com/rodjek/librarian-puppet) ruby library instead.
 Then run `librarian-puppet install` from the `app-local` root directory to install puppet dependencies.*
 * [Vagrant Puppet Install (v4.1)](https://github.com/petems/vagrant-puppet-install)
 * Internet Access
+* [Oracle InstantClient RPMs](http://www.oracle.com/technetwork/topics/linuxsoft-082809.html) - *Download the following RPMs into `/app_modules/app/files`.
+The names of these files will need to be added to the `heria/developer.yaml` config file.*
+    * `oracle-instantclient12.1-basic-$CURRENT_VERSION.i386.rpm`
+    * `oracle-instantclient12.1-devel-$CURRENT_VERSION.i386.rpm`

 *The following are required when modifying this repository.*